 KEA has been in existence since 1946 and, as of 1981, has been independent of state and national affiliation.
 Kent Education Association has successfully maintained its independence and strength as a professional organization due to the hard work of its members.
 Because the KEA is independent, it is able to offer similar, yet unique, services to those of the OEA, and at a very reasonable rate.
-In fact, dues decreased in the year 2014 due to careful management of funds.

 The strength of KEA is based on our membership which is consistently at 95% or more of certified staff.
 Members in each building elect trustees based on a 1:10 ratio.
 Trustees meet monthly to decide on issues facing the association and its members.
-Officers, consisting of President, First Vice President, Second Vice President, Hospitality Coordinator, Treasurer, and Communications Coordinator, are elected annually.
+Officers, consisting of President, First Vice President, Second Vice President, Treasurer, and Communications Coordinator, are elected annually.
 In addition, the association has a number of standing committees which assist officers and trustees in the day-to-day functioning of KEA.

 The President and Vice Presidents facilitate open communication with Central Office Administration through monthly scheduled pre-board meetings.
 They also meet with high school and middle school principals on a regular basis and with elementary principals on an as-needed basis.
 The President and/or Vice President and representatives attend each of the monthly Board of Education meetings.